62nd Berlin International Film Festival: Official Awards

+Main Competition

-The Hollywood Reporter described the outcome as "a major upset".
+The following prizes were awarded by the International Jury: The Hollywood Reporter described the outcome as "a major upset".
 Der Spiegel said it was a "very conservative selection."
 Der Tagesspiegel criticised the outcome, "The jury shunned almost all the contemporary films that were admired or hotly debated at an otherwise pretty remarkable festival."
 Paolo Taviani said "We hope that when the film is released to the general public that cinemagoers will say to themselves or even those around them... that even a prisoner with a dreadful sentence, even a life sentence, is and remains a human being".
 Vittorio Taviani read out the names of the cast.